 Transitioning Service Member— an individual:

 in active-duty status (including separation leave) who is within 24 months of retirement or 12 months of separation.
-A transitioning service member is still considered employed by the military and is therefore not a veteran.’
+A transitioning service member is still considered employed by the military and is therefore not a veteran.

 on terminal leave with a DD 214, Member 4 or Service copy, which indicates a discharge status other than “dishonorable” is considered a veteran and is eligible for priority of service.